 1 pinch of sugar

-Pour the water into the mixing bowl, add the brewer’s yeast and sugar together with the oil, mix with speed.
-4 for 5 sec.
+Pour the water into the jug, add the brewer’s yeast and sugar (or a teaspoon of honey) together with the oil, mix slowly 4 for 30 sec at 37 ° C

 Add the flour and salt and mix for 30 sec. speed 6 and then 2 min. speed ear.